LACMIP/emu/docs/_documentation/citing.md

 {% include figure image_path="/assets/images/citing_example.png" alt="example of LACMIP type specimens figured in publication" caption="Large portions of the LACMIP collections once belonged to UCLA and CIT.
 As such, they were originally cited using different institutional numbers.
 These numbers now have equivalent LACMIP catalog and type numbers.
 As one example, [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180) is illustrated in pink above." %}

 **For specimens that have been digitized and made available online,** type numbers can be found in the _dwc:otherCatalogueNumbers_ field on GBIF and iDigBio, along with any other historically assigned numbers.
-That said, unlike catalog numbers, these numbers are not easily discoverable within biodiversity data aggregators.

 {% include figure image_path="/assets/images/citing_typenumber.png" alt="example of LACMIP type specimens published to GBIF" caption="Screenshot illustrating where to locate other catalog numbers on GBIF occurrence records.
 These numbers are not easily searchable online." %}

-A large number of LACMIP type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which is now available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).
+A large number of LACMIP's type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which is now available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).

 ## What if I have numerous specimens to cite?
 If citing both the catalog and type numbers in-text is overly cumbersome, the catalog number takes precedent in-text. **_However_**, both numbers should still be included elsewhere in the publication.
 We suggest doing so in either list or table format.